Skip to main content

 Value of CIRTL

-• Advance knowledge, values, and teaching skills in STEM fields
+• Advance knowledge, values, and teaching skills in STEM fields.

-• Enhance career prospects and prepare for the job market
+• Enhance career prospects and prepare for the job market.

 CIRTL @ Northwestern programming also truly afforded me the space to make informed decisions when building my classes – not just adding exams or filler assignments but really thinking through how the assignments would aid students in reaching our class goals.
 One of the best parts of the programs was meeting different students, staff, and faculty who cared about teaching in the way I do as well.”